-Students who successfully complete the course will be given priority enrollment the following year for advanced training into any of the ROC allied health programs which include, Nursing Assistant, Medical Assistant, Pharmacy Technician, Dental Assistant, or Sports Medicine.
+Juniors who successfully complete the course will be given priority enrollment the following year for advanced training in any of the CTEC allied health programs, including Nursing Assistant, Medical Assistant, Pharmacy Technician, Dental Assistant, or Sports Medicine.

 Introduction to Health Careers students should have average or better math, science, and English skills and solid attendance.
 The program dress code includes wearing a specified uniform (scrubs) on assigned days.

 Students earn 15 elective units each semester toward their high school graduation.

 College prep course.
 A-G approved.
 Meets area “G” approval for UC and CSU admissions.

 Introduction to Health Careers is articulated with Bakersfield College courses in:

 Students meeting BC’s established criteria can earn up to 3 units of BC credit in addition to the above high school credit.